David McDaniel: Fan career

-Under his fan name of Ted Johnstone, McDaniel was active in an SF fan APA called The Cult, where he served as Official Arbiter.
-He served as editor of the LASFS's Official Organ, Shangri L'Affaires (aka "Shaggy") in 1964-5.
-He was active in the LASFS's weekly Amateur Press Association, APA L, for over a year, publishing a weekly zine titled, "B-Roll Negative."
-In addition, he wrote a column, "A Slow Train through Gondor."
+Under his fan name of Ted Johnstone, McDaniel served as Official Arbiter of an SF fan APA called The Cult.
+He served as editor of the LASFS's Official Organ, Shangri L'Affaires (aka "Shaggy"), in 1964-5.
+He was active in the LASFS's weekly Amateur Press Association, APA-L, for over a year, publishing a weekly zine titled "B-Roll Negative".
+In addition, he wrote a column, "A Slow Train through Gondor".

-At various times he served as "Director" (presiding officer) and as "Scribe" (secretary) of the LASFS, and is remembered as a "Patron Saint". (substantial donor).
+At various times he served as "Director" (presiding officer) and as "Scribe" (secretary) of the LASFS, and is remembered as a "Patron Saint" (substantial donor).

 He was Chairman of Westercon XX in 1967 (officially called "Shere-Con" because it was held at the Sheraton-West hotel in Los Angeles, but also referred to as "Double-Cross Con" because of internal fights within the operating committee.
 Shortly before the convention actually began, Brandon Lamont was named acting chairman by the committee for the duration of the convention.)

 McDaniel wrote several filk songs, including "High Fly the Nazgul-O" (tune: "Green Grow the Rushes-O) and "The Mimeo Crank Chanty" (tune: "Haul Away Joe").

 Some photos of McDaniel/Johnstone can be found on the LASFS website.